GS-Shashank/Student_Safety_Predictor/README.md

 RedZone-
     1 if NO
     0 if YES

 dist-
     any real number distance (in km)

 resideHome, resideHostel, residePG -
     1 if YES
     0 if NO

-transpoCollege, transpoPersonal     -
+transpoCollege, transpoPersonal-
     1 if YES
     0 if NO

-comfort_rating  -
+comfort_rating-
     it is a number between  1  and  5

 ______________________________________________________________________________________________________________________________________________________________________________